axieinfinity/ronin-documentation/docs/apps/ronin-bridge/guides/nft-withdraw.md

    ![nft-withdrawal-12](../assets/nft-withdrawal-12.png)

-6. Sign the transaction in your connected Ethereum wallet to receive the transfer.
+6. When prompted, sign the transaction in your connected Ethereum wallet to receive the transfer.

 ## Step 5.
 Receive your NFT on Ethereum